 Because there is a large portion of fruit packed into this cake, it is extremely and deliciously moist.
-Perfect for slicing, wrapping and adding to a packed lunch.
+Ideal for slicing, wrapping and adding to a packed lunch.
 Yet equally enticing, shared with friends or neighbours over a mid morning cup of coffee.
 Since all food tastes better when shared, why not bake this cake and take it with you to work?
 Sharing does not have to be confined to our homes!

 A quick note before making this cake: similar to Maple Syrup Frosted Apple Cupcakes, the cake batter is made before grating and adding the apple.
 As a sweeter variety works best, unlike Granny Smith which is more acidic, this helps to ensure the apple browns as little as possible.
 Also, the skins were left on the apple quarters whilst grating.
-A small amount of peel will not affect the recipe, indeed the red flecks look quite attractive throughout the cake.

 Recipe: Maple Drizzled Apple Blueberry Loaf Cake serves 8